semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 ngspice psp_inverter.sp
 ```

-to see the simulated inverter characteristics.
+to calculate and plot the simulated inverter characteristics.

 ## Example 3: ISCAS85 Benchmark Circuit

-In this example we will simulate the massive ISCAS85 benchmark circuit that is often used to benchmark circuit simulators.
+In this example the massive ISCAS85 benchmark circuit that is often used for benchmarking circuit simulators is simulated.
 First, create a folder **iscas85_benchmark_circuit** that will be used for the circuit simulation.
 In this folder place the following files: